Which 7 examples of poor delivery should I avoid?

 – Provide images and examples to help engage the reader

-Having now fully discussed delivery strategies during academic presentations as well as explored the seven most useful tips for success, this third and final lesson on the subject next deals with the seven most common pitfalls that effective presenters should avoid.
+Having now fully discussed delivery strategies during academic presentations as well as explored the seven most useful tips for success, this third and final chapter on the subject next deals with the seven most common pitfalls that effective presenters should avoid.
 By reading these pitfalls carefully and making sure that you don’t fall into these same traps during your own presentation, students should increase the likelihood of audience engagement, and – if assessed – their grades.

 Seven Pitfalls to Avoid